The Hidden Dangers of Poorly Formulated Skincare: When Profit Overshadows Safety

 The Call for Change

 It is time for the skincare industry to demand accountability.
-Consumers must be informed about what they are applying to their skin, and regulatory bodies must take a more active role in ensuring only safe, scientifically sound formulations make it to market.
+Consumers must be informed about what they are applying to their skin, and regulatory bodies must take a more active role in ensuring that only safe, scientifically sound formulations make it to market.
 Education—not just branding—should be the foundation of every skincare company.

 If you are a consumer, do your research.
 Look beyond the marketing claims and scrutinize ingredient lists.
 If you are an entrepreneur entering the skincare space, invest in proper formulation knowledge and hire experts who understand the science.
 The skin is the body’s largest organ—it deserves more than a gamble on ignorance or greed.